Congressional Probe Of Sunnova’S (NOVA) “Troubling Sales Practices” Leads To Investor Class Action – Hagens Berman

-(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages NOVA Investors Who Suffered Substantial Losses to Contact its Attorneys Before Apr.
+(MENAFN- GlobeNewsWire - Nasdaq) HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages NOVA Investors with Substantial Losses to Contact its Attorneys Before Apr.
 16th Deadline

 Class Period: Feb.
 25, 2020 – Dec.
 7, 2023